piyushmahatoGit/box-office-webApp/README.md

 # Box-Office

 Box-Office is a web application where users can search for movies and actors by name.
-This application fetches data from an external movie database API to provide detailed information about movies and actors.
+This application fetches data from an external movie database API named as "tvmaze" to provide information about movies.

 ## Features

 - Search for movies by name
 - Search for actors by name
 - View detailed information about movies, including cast, crew, and reviews
-- View detailed information about actors, including filmography and biography

 ## Technologies Used

-- Frontend: React.js
+- Frontend: React
 - External APIs: tvmaze.com
-- Hosting: surge
+- Hosting: github pages

 ## Usage

-1. Open your browser and go to ``.
+1. Open your browser and go to `https://piyushmahatogit.github.io/box-office-webApp/`.
 2. Use the search bar to find movies or actors by name.
-3. Click on a movie or actor from the search results to view detailed information.
+3. Click on a movie from the search results to view detailed information.

 ## Contributing